cescalara/sh2603_alpha/README.md

 The LaTeX source of the instructions. (coming)

 ## tools/
-Some scripts to help with marking.
+Some code to help with checking/marking the lab reports.
+Original rough python scripts and some more useful notebooks with explanations.